spangen87/memory-game/README.md

 ## User Experience (UX)
 ### Wireframes
-The wireframes was made before the project started to guide the design.
+The wireframes were made before the project started to guide the design.
 Some changes are made to the final version of the game.

 ![Wireframe 1](assets/readme-images/index.jpg) ![Wireframe 2](assets/readme-images/alert.jpg)